micbay/RaceTimerAndController/README.md

 # **Software Configuration**
 In order to interact with our different peripherals, this project uses several existing [Arduino libraries](https://www.arduino.cc/reference/en/libraries/).
 Unless otherwise specified, these libraries can be downloaded the usual manner using the [Arduino Library Manager](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries).
 Each library will be introduced with the hardware it's related to.

-Reference for add-on libraries used in the core project.
+The links below are to reference documentation for the add-on libraries used in this project.
 The versions listed are the latest, verified compatible versions.
-If newer versions are causing a compiling issue, try the version listed below:
+If newer versions are causing a compiling issue, try using the version listed below:
 - [hd44780](https://www.arduino.cc/reference/en/libraries/hd44780/) v1.3.2
 - [LedControl](https://www.arduino.cc/reference/en/libraries/ledcontrol/) v1.0.6
 - [Keypad](https://www.arduino.cc/reference/en/libraries/keypad/) v3.1.1